hyojin-park-neuro/neureca/news/index.md

 - Dr. Hyojin Park is invited to give a talk at Korea Institute of Radiological & Medical Sciences (KIRAMS), Seoul, South Korea.
 "Brain rhythms and natural language processing".
 7 November 2025.

-- Charlie Reynolds is invited to give a talk at the Society for the Neurobiology of Language (SNL), Washington DC, US.
+- 🎉 Congratulations!
+[Charlie Reynolds](https://www.neureca.org/members/charlie-reynolds.html){:target="_blank"} is invited to give a talk at the Society for the Neurobiology of Language (SNL), Washington DC, US.
 "Seeing Speech in a New Light: Augmenting Speech Performance using Rapid Invisible Frequency Tagging (RIFT)".
 12-14 September 2025.
 {% include figure.html image="images/photo_members/photo_charlie_reynolds_snl2025.jpg" width="40%" %}

 - Dr. Hyojin Park is invited to the [MEDAL Summer School in Computational Modelling](https://medal.ut.ee/event/medal-summer-school-in-computational-linguistics/){:target="_blank"} as a Round-Table panellist.
 University of Birmingham.
 23-27 June 2025.